eburke16/Text-Mining/README.md

-# This repository contains examples of text mining exercises in Python
+# Text mining exercises in Python

 These are a sample of some of the Python assignments I completed at Columbia University and Johns Hopkins University.
 Topics include:

 - Sentiment Analysis
 - Document Similarity Analysis